IIIF/cookbook-recipes/recipe/0004-canvas-size/index.md

 ## Restrictions

-The aspect ratio should be consistend between your source image and Canvas.
+The aspect ratio should be consistent between your source image and Canvas.
 Otherwise, you'll see unpredictable stretching and/or distorting.

 ## Example